Comparison

 As with all parts of speech, do not over use or they will lose their value.
 It will be like eating too much wedding cake.
 After a while it will make you sick.

-Do not to make the audience sick or the choice of words we make into a speech.
+Do not to make the audience sick or the choice of words used in your speech.

 Better yet, avoid making them the cake.
 Think of these as a small edible decoration on your cake which is your speech.
 They need to be tasteful but not over done or they will ruin the taste of the speech.